Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Consequences of Ignoring Interactive Fixed Effects

 The most common approach to identifying the effect of participating in a binary treatment when a researcher has access to repeated observations over time is difference in differences.
 Difference in differences is very closely related to two-way fixed effects models for untreated potential outcomes; i.e.,

-Notice that the model in \Cref{eqn:twfe} is a special case of the model in \Cref{ass:model} -- when the effect of $\lambda_i$ does not vary over time, it can be absorbed into the individual fixed effect.
-Under the condition that $E[U_t | D=1] = E[U_t | D=0]$ for all $t=1,\ldots,\mathcal{T}$ (which is a standard condition and one that holds under our conditions for interactive fixed effects models), it follows that
+Notice that the model in \Cref{eqn:twfe} is a special case of the model in \Cref{ass:model} --- when the effect of $\lambda_i$ does not vary over time, it can be absorbed into the individual fixed effect.
+Under the condition that $\E[U_t | D=1] = \E[U_t | D=0]$ for all $t=1,\ldots,\mathcal{T}$ (which is a standard condition and one that holds under our conditions for interactive fixed effects models), it follows that

+for all time periods $t=2,\ldots,\mathcal{T}$.
 The condition in \Cref{eqn:twfe-id} is called the parallel trends assumption.
 It says that the path of outcomes that individuals in the treated group would have experienced if they had not participated in the treatment is the same as the path of outcomes that individuals in the untreated group actually experienced.
-It also immediately follows that
+It also immediately follows that\footnote{In this section, we focus on the $ATT$ in period $t^*$, but similar arguments would also apply in other time periods.}

 However, if the model in \Cref{ass:model} is correct instead of the model in \Cref{eqn:twfe}, the condition in \Cref{eqn:twfe-id} no longer holds.
 In particular,